pdp10/atg13.mitophagy/data/README.txt

 - the files with "_regularised" contain the data where the green channel does not decrease over time.
 These data were regularised using the mean regression line in folder 6_synchronised_time_courses.

+- selected_movies__17.csv contains the name of the selected frames and the mitochondrial diameter data.